 April 3, 1966: Judy taped her last two songs for “The Hollywood Palace” – “Comes Once In A Lifetime” and “By Myself.”
 This was the last time Judy taped a song for primetime, network broadcasting.
 This completed her work for the show, which aired on May 7th on ABC-TV.

-April 3, 1968: Judy filed a report with the West 54th Street police station – near the St. Moritz (where Judy was living) – and said two rings vanished March 19.
-She said they were last seen on St. Patrick’s Day, March 17, and on March 18 she had spent one day at St. Claire’s Hosptial for “a day of rest,” and when she returned on march 19, she noticed they were gone. judy had obviously forgotten that Tom had pawned them so her hospital and hotel bills could be paid, per her instructions.
+April 3, 1968: Judy filed a report with the West 54th Street police station – near St. Moritz (where Judy was living) – and said two rings vanished on March 19.
+She said they were last seen on St. Patrick’s Day, March 17, and on March 18 she had spent one day at St. Claire’s Hospital for “a day of rest,” and when she returned on March 19, she noticed they were gone.
+Judy had obviously forgotten that Tom had pawned them so her hospital and hotel bills could be paid, per her instructions.

 Photo: Judy and Deans at the cottage they were living in at 4 Cadogan Lane, London, England in March 1969.